 Tally all of these figures together to determine a reasonable counter offer.
 Know the minimum you would accept because the RH would likely try to negotiate you down.

-You must use the ACX message system as the official record of your communications regarding changes to the project.
-This page on the ACX site shows how to communicate with the RH.
-The video on that page only concerns books still in production, but the process would be the same for completed audiobooks that are for sale.
+You must use the ACX message system as the official record of your communications regarding changes to the project..
+This 2017 ACX video shows how to dissolve the contract for books still in production, but the process would be similar for completed audiobooks that are for sale.

 Other resources on this topic: